What Are Product Listing Ads?

 Bidding, Search Queries & Ongoing Optimizations

-One additional difference between search and shopping campaigns is how keywords are managed.
+One additional difference between search and shopping campaigns is the management of keywords.
 In search, an advertiser picks a keyword to target and sets a bid to win the auction for that keyword.
-In PLA campaigns, the advertiser is promoting an entire product catalog segmented into different campaigns and the product catalog matches to user’s search queries.
+In PLA campaigns, the advertiser promotes an entire product catalog segmented into different campaigns and the product catalog matches to user’s search queries.
 Advertisers then need to negate the search queries they do not want to match to so as to attract qualified traffic.

 Sacramento PLA Management

-While we offer Google shopping campaign management to nationwide clientele, we are Sacramento’s go-to source for PLA management.
-The number of e-commerce companies are on the rise in Sacramento and PLAs have become a vital type of marketing to get products in front of thousands of users of Google.
-Whether it is data feed help you need or a full campaign restructuring, we can help get your Sacramento-area e-commerce business back on track with Google shopping campaigns.
+While we offer Google shopping campaign management to nationwide clientele, we are Sacramento‘s go-to source for PLA management too.
+The number of e-commerce companies are on the rise in Sacramento and PLAs are a vital type of marketing to get products in front of thousands of users of Google.
+Whether it is data feed help you need or a full campaign restructuring, we can help get your Sacramento-area e-commerce business get back on track with Google shopping campaigns.